skrysm/devlog/content/articles/kubernetes/terminology.md

 EndpointSlice
 : An improved resource type to store [Kubernetes endpoints](resources/services.md#endpoints).
 Can usually be used as synonym for "endpoint".

+Ephemeral
+: Short-lived and deliberately non-persistent by design.
+Opposite of *persistent*.
+For example, an ephemeral volume only exists as long as the Pod it belongs to.

 etcd
 : The default storage service used to store Kubernetes objects.